We take a look at the various processes in place across England, Ireland, Scotland and Wales

-Irish clubs could only return to non-contact training in small groups from the start of July if they had completed the Covid-19 Safety Planning Stage and confirmed it with their province.
+Last summer, when Irish clubs could start their phased return to training, they had to complete the Covid-19 Safety Planning Stage and confirm it with their province.
 This included appointing a Covid-19 club safety officer, completing a risk assessment and availing of IRFU training support.

 When will rugby return in Scotland?

-There are three requirements clubs must meet before returning to training as part of Scottish Rugby’s six-stage plan: undertaking a risk assessment of facilities; appointing a Covid-19 safety co-ordinator; ensuring coaches, match officials and volunteers complete a mandatory online course.
+When clubs resumed training last year before this lockdown, there were three requirements clubs had to meet: undertaking a risk assessment of facilities; appointing a Covid-19 safety co-ordinator; ensuring coaches, match officials and volunteers complete a mandatory online course.